-The Earthsong Eco Neighbourhood in Ranui, Auckland (New Zealand) is a place which perfectly encapsulates the ideals of sustainable living and puts the principles into practice.
-The homes are beautifully constructed from natural, non-toxic materials, the water is solar heated and the main road through the neighbourhood is actually a lovely walk-way lined with gardens as all cars are kept to the outskirts of the village.
+The Earthsong Eco Neighbourhood in Ranui, Auckland (New Zealand), is a place which perfectly encapsulates the ideals of sustainable living, and puts its principles into practice.
+The homes are beautifully constructed from natural, non-toxic materials, the water is solar heated, and the main road through the neighbourhood is a lovely walk-way lined with gardens as all cars are kept to the outskirts of the village.

 Of course, no sustainable village would be complete without incorporating the principles of human waste composting, and so at the heart of the village, next to the community building is a Clivus Multrum composting toilet.